 Never have animal protein more than twice daily.

 3. Fresh.
 Preferably eat all meats fresh, not frozen.
-Avoid sausages, bratwurst, hot dogs, bologna, salami and other processed meats, even all-natural ones.
+Avoid sausages, turkey bacon, all pig products, bratwurst, hot dogs, bologna, salami and other processed meats, even all-natural ones.
 Most of them contain added chemicals.

 4. Portion size.
 Portions of protein foods for most adults should be 4 to 5 ounces only.
 Slow oxidizers should have about 15% of their diet as protein.
 Never eat red meat more than 3 times per week

 5. Cooking.
 Cook all protein foods.
 The exceptions are cheese, yogurt or kefir, and these should be eaten raw.

 Crock pots, steaming, and stir-frying are good cooking methods.
 Do not overcook meats.
 Cook them no longer than 1 hour, generally.
 An exception is cooking a whole turkey or other large piece of meat.

 Roasting (such as barbeque) and baking are not quite as good.
 Do this only occasionally.